 The brightness setting affects the way the monitor handles darker colors.
 If it's set too high, the blacks will look gray and the image will have less contrast, and if it's set too low, the blacks will get "crushed".
 Crushing means that instead of showing distinct near-black steps of greys, the monitor will instead just show them as pure black.
 This can give the image a very high contrast look at first glance, but it loses a significant amount of detail.

-The best way to adjust this is by using a near-black gradient test pattern such as the one above.
+When calibrating your monitor, the best way to adjust the brightness is by using a near-black gradient test pattern such as the one above.
 Raise or lower your brightness setting until the 17 step disappears completely, then go back one step to have it be visible again.

 On a few monitors, this setting will be called black adjust or black boost, while some monitors might omit the option completely.
 Thankfully though, it is unlikely that your monitor will have any major issues with this out of the box.